-In contrast with most other citizens’ assemblies (REFERENCE NEEDED), the steering bodies were not required to observe strict neutrality.
-We witnessed for instance one of the Governance Committee’s co-chairs intervene as an expert and some members of the Governance Committee and a Guarantor give their own opinions to the citizens on some measures.

-At different points in the process, plenary meetings were organized with the highest executives of the French State – the Minister of the Ecological and Inclusive Transition (Session 1), the Prime Minister (Session 1) and the President of the Republic (Session 4).
-These meetings included a Q&A session meant to clarify what the Executive expected of the citizens, and what in turn the Executive committed to follow up on.
+At different points in the process, plenary meetings were organized between the citizens and the highest executives of the French State – the Minister of the Ecological and Inclusive Transition (Session 1), the Prime Minister (Session 1) and the President of the Republic (Session 4) – to clarify their mutual expectations.

 Outcome

-The first voting phase resulted in all blocks of measures being approved but one.
-A proposal to reduce working time from 35 to 28 hours a week was the only measure to be rejected.
+The first voting phase resulted in all blocks of measures being approved but one – a proposal to reduce working time from 35 to 28 hours a week.
 Other blocks of measures were approved with rates in the 85% to 100% range, save for one block – comprising a lowering of speed limits from 130 km/h to 110 km/h on motorways – which was only approved by 60% of the votes cast.
 Vote results are summarized in Figure 1.
 Altogether, 149 measures from 43 blocks were approved.
 In the second voting phase, participants approved two constitutional reforms – rephrasing the Preamble and Article 1 of the Constitution – and recognition of the crime of ecocide be proposed for referendum.
 Meanwhile, a majority voted against a subset of their technical measures deemed legally fit be proposed for referendum.
-In a final vote, the citizens endorsed publication of a final report detailing their work, including the measures not supported (CCC, 2020).
-Altogether, 160 citizens participated in the different votes.

 Most of the measures proposed by the CCC are national in scope.
 Yet other relevant dimensions of the problem were also considered.
 On the one hand, a number of measures on agriculture, land-use, and public transportation were differentiated at the local level to take into account stronger vulnerability to climate change, in particular in overseas territories.
 On the other hand, the citizens made recommendations for France’s foreign policy in relation to climate action, in particular by recommending that negotiations over trade agreements (in particular, Comprehensive Economic and Trade Agreement with Canada) be paused so environmental conditions could be added.
-Yet beyond that measure, many expressed helplessness upon realizing that the Convention could not affect certain decisions that are made at the level of the European Union (EU).

 Whether the measures will lead to a reduction of France’s GHG emissions by 40% by 2030 had not been comprehensively assessed at the time of voting.
 Only rough estimates of the impact (low, medium, high) of each measure were provided to the participants, with no assessment of their combined impact (Table 3).
 These estimates were put together by the technical advisory group and shared with the citizens only days before the final vote was held.
-In contrast, the financial cost of a few measures deemed most impactful was assessed earlier in the process, and in more detail.
+Likewise, the degree to which the measures met the social justice imperative was not systematically assessed.
+Yet most of the proposed incentive programs were designed in a way that provided extra-benefits to low-income households.
+In contrast to GHG emissions estimates, the financial cost of a few measures deemed most impactful was assessed earlier in the process, and in more detail.
 The technical advisory group estimated four blocks of measures to be most impactful, each with an annual public cost exceeding €1 billion.
-These included: an obligation to retrofit energy inefficient dwellings by 2040, increasing fuel efficiency standards, encouraging the development of rail transport, and putting restrictions on air travel.
+These included: an obligation to retrofit energy inefficient dwellings, increasing fuel efficiency standards, encouraging the development of rail transport, and putting restrictions on air travel.
 Taken together, the 146 measures would require €6 billion every year in public spending (I4CE, 2020).